wapikit/wapikit/design.md

 - Open source version should include:

-  - basic API server which is in open core repo
+  - basic API server which is in open core repos
-  - websocket server
   - OSS frontend
   - campaign manager